fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseReplicationLink.md

 ## DESCRIPTION
 The **Get-AzureRMSqlDatabaseReplicationLink** cmdlet replaces the **Get-AzureSqlDatabaseCopy** cmdlet.
-It gets all geo-replication links between the specified ssSDS and a resource group or AzuressNoVersion.
+It gets all geo-replication links between the specified Azure SQL Database and a resource group or AzureSQL Server.

 ## EXAMPLES